priyanshudwivedi0001/learnlang/README.md

-This is a software  will enable a desktop user to learn a new language through push notification at a set time interval containing the new learning material each time.
+This is a software that will enable a desktop user to learn a new language through push notification on his screen at a set time interval containing  new learning material each time.